dorjanbenic/playground/README.md

 *Still* | `renders` | **nicely**
 1 | 2 | 3

-# Blockquotes
+# Blockquote
-> Blockquotes are very handy in email to emulate reply text.
+> Blockquote are very handy in email to emulate reply text.
 > This line is part of the same quote.

 Quote break.